ntochtermann/caddy/README.md

-# Caddy Version 2.8.4
+# Caddy Version 2.9.1
-Caddy Container image with desec and crowdsecc extension
+Caddy Container image with desec and crowdsec extension